open-telemetry/opentelemetry-dotnet-instrumentation/docs/USAGE.md

 command session.

 1. Install the CLR Profiler using an installer file (`.msi` file) from the latest release.
-Choose the installer (x64 or x86) according to the architecture of the application you're instrumenting.
+Choose the installer (x64 or x86) according to the architecture of the operating system where it will be running.
 2. Configure the required environment variables to enable the CLR Profiler:
     - For .NET Framework applications:
     ```batch